Bingham Canyon Mine: Operations

 Utah Copper Company open-pit mine workings at Carr Fork, 1942.
 Photo by Andreas Feininger.

 Kennecott's Bingham Canyon Mine is the largest artificially made excavation in the world, and is visible to the naked eye from an orbiting space shuttle.
 Employing some 2,000 workers, 450,000 ST of material are removed from the mine daily.
 Electric shovels can carry up to 56 cuyd or 98 ST of ore in a single scoop.
 Ore is loaded into a fleet of 64 large dump trucks which each carry 255 ST of ore at a time; the trucks themselves cost about $3 million each.
 There is a 5 mi series of conveyors that take ore to the Copperton concentrator and flotation plant.
 The longest conveyor is 3 mi long.

 As of 2010, Kennecott Utah Copper was the second largest copper producer in the US, and provided about 13-18% percent of the U.S.'s copper needs.
 It is one of the top producing copper mines in the world, with production at more than 18.7 million short tons (16.7 million long tons; 17.0 Mt).
 Every year, Kennecott produces approximately 300 thousand short tons (272 kt or 268 thousand long tons) of copper, along with 400 thousand troy ounces (13.7 short tons 12.4 tonnes, or 12.2 long tons) of gold, 4 million troy ounces (124 tonnes, 137 short tons or 122 long tons) of silver, about 10 thousand short tons (9,100 tonnes or 8,900 long tons) of molybdenum, and about a million short tons (910 kt or 890 thousand long tons) of sulfuric acid, a by-product of the smelting process.
 Rio Tinto purchased Kennecott Utah Copper in 1989 and has invested about $2 billion in the modernization of KUC's operations.

 Production

 Bingham Canyon has proven to be one of the world's most productive mines.
-As of 2004, its ore yielded more than 17 million tons of copper, 715 tons of gold, 5,900 tons of silver, and 425,000 tons of molybdenum.
+As of 2004, its ore had yielded more than 17 million tons of copper, 715 tons of gold, 5,900 tons of silver, and 425,000 tons of molybdenum.
 The value of the resources extracted from the Bingham Canyon Mine is greater than the Comstock Lode, Klondike, and California gold rush mining regions combined.
 Mines in Chile, Indonesia, Arizona, Peru, Democratic Republic of the Congo, and Zambia exceeded Bingham Canyon's annual production rate in 2023.
 High molybdenum prices in 2005 made the molybdenum produced at Bingham Canyon in that year worth more than the copper.
 The value of metals produced in 2006 at Bingham Canyon was US $1.8 billion.

 As of 2023, this location produced approximately 150000 ST of copper ore per year.